-Rare bird spotted on Dartmoor
+Rare bird sighting

 A rare vulture has been spotted on Dartmoor, and it is the first time the bird has been seen in Britain.
 The bearded vulture, also known as a lammergeyer, lives on the marrow from animal bones.

 The bird, was reported to have been seen around the Avon Damn, and further north around the River Severn.